Feature Race Tips:

 - Won't Improve (M).
 This comment is made when the

-runs in the past and rated highly next start, you may wish
+poor runs in the past and rated highly next start, you may wish to change

 - But No Winning Form.
 After noting a form pattern,